dougblack/dougblack.io/markdown/a-good-vimrc.md

 There are a few things happening here.
 The first is I'm telling CtrlP to order matching files top to bottom with `ttb`.
-Next, we tell CtrlP to always open matching files in new buffers with
+Next, we tell CtrlP to always open files in new buffers with `let ctrlp_switch_buffer=0`.
-`let ctrlp_switch_buffer=0`.
-Setting `let g:ctrl_working_path=0` lets
-us change the working directory during a Vim session and make CtrlP respect that change.
+Setting `let g:ctrl_working_path=0` lets us change the working directory during a Vim session and make CtrlP respect that change.

 Finally, `let g:ctrlp_custom_ignore` lets us ignore certain files when fuzzy matching.
 The enumerated regex's largely invalidate most "build"